 1) FlyWheel knows a thing or two about how we tick.
 Biofeedback works!

 2) We can break any big goal down into benchmarks which makes it manageable and achievable.
 If you want to to save $1,000 next year, think about it as $85 per month or even $42.50 per paycheck.
 You can save more during some months and less during others as long as you average out to your benchmark goal.

-With the New Year around the corner, it’s the perfect time to set some big goals.
-What do you want to achieve in 2016?
+What do you want to achieve in the next twelve months?
 Set up some benchmarks to help you get there.